uvdsl/solid-authorization-app/README.md

 ## How to get an Access Request?

-To test this AuthzApp, you need to send an access request to your `/inbox/`.
+To test this AuthzApp, you need to send an access request to your `ldp:inbox`.
 To programmatically create an access request, e.g. from your own web application, see this [little helper library](https://github.com/uvdsl/solid-access-requests).